pmndrs/react-three-fiber/api.md

 useLoader(loader, url: string | string[], extensions?)
 ```

 This hooks loads assets and suspends for easier fallback- and error-handling.
-If you need to lay out GLTF's declaratively check out [gltfjsx](https://github.com/react-spring/gltfjsx).

 ```jsx
 import React, { Suspense } from 'react'